How to talk to your cat

 Make no mistake, it is possible to train and even talk to a cat, but it takes a commitment on your part.
 You need patience, and you need to accept that training a cat is different from training most other household pets.
 Whether you’re just starting out with a new kitten or you’ve had an unruly cat for years, there are three key things that you should keep in mind when trying to figure out how to train your cat.

-How to talk to cats the basics
+Talking to cats – the basics

 First of all, cats learn through experience.
 For instance, if you feed your cat every time he starts yowling and complaining, it becomes a learned behavior – he’ll continue his yowling, thinking that it’s the proper way to signal hunger or thirst.
 With this in mind, it’s important to always punish the bad behavior and reward the good.